A Story of Love and Philanthropy

 A third Maison Chance Center was inaugurated in January 2011.
 Village Chance or the ‘Lucky Village’ is built as miniature village composed of apartments especially designed for people in wheelchairs.
 The cost of rent is low compared to the market value.
 It also hosts a school for under-privileged students, a kindergarten and a specialized class for mentally handicapped kids.
 The spacious campus makes it possible to organize extracurricular activities at the end of the day, such as football matches, circus acrobatic or martial arts classes.
 Beside a restaurant and a bakery, the center has a hydrotherapy pool which helps disabled people carry out rehabilitation exercises.
 The three centers, situated within 1 km of each other, are recognizable by their blue color, a symbol of hope.

 And the story goes on…

 Maison Chance noticed that some of the older beneficiaries who could not fully integrate into society would be more comfortable in a quiet environment, far from the hustle of the city.
 After a lot of research and land exploration, Maison Chance chose to establish a new and innovative Social Center in the region of Đắk Nông, located 350 km away from Ho Chi Minh City.
 It offers more adapted activities to its beneficiaries such as gardening, farming and horse therapy.
 The Social Center in Đắk Nông opened its primary school in 2018 and welcomed its first 120 beneficiaries, orphans and under-privileged children of the region living in secluded minority villages.
-Another 70 people followed to move into the center’s housing one year later.
+Today, the center welcomes 161 beneficiaries, among them, 31 with disabilities.